Chapter 70. Other Provisions

 3VAC5-70-70.
 Permits for persons having alcoholic beverages distilled; limitations.

-A. Any person who contracts with or engages a licensed distiller to manufacture spirits from grain fruit, fruit products or other substances grown or lawfully produced by such person shall obtain a board permit before withdrawing the spirits from the distillery's premises.
+A. Any person who contracts with or engages a licensed distiller to manufacture spirits from grain fruit, fruit products, or other substances grown or lawfully produced by such person shall obtain a Virginia Alcoholic Beverage Control Authority (authority) permit before withdrawing the spirits from the distillery's premises.
 The permit shall accompany the shipment at all times.
 The application for the permit shall include the following:

 2. The kind and quantity in gallons of alcoholic beverages; and